Today we are covering How to Score Used LEGO and Get it Cheap.

 - Go Early.
 Again, you need to make sure you are there right at the start of the sale.

 - Call Ahead.
-Or, you can look up the phone number for the address listed and call ahead to see what LEGO they are selling and ask nicely if you might be able to come over the night before to make your purchase.
+You can look up the phone number for the address listed and call ahead to see what LEGO they are selling and ask nicely if you might be able to come over the night before to make your purchase.
 I have heard of people doing this but have not tried it myself.
-Some people will allow this but many don’t really like to do it saying it isn’t fair.
+Some people will allow this but many don’t really like to do it, saying it isn’t fair.

 - Go Fast.
 Once you get there do a really fast sweep through the whole sale looking for LEGO.